CDLUC3/cloudhost-docker/README.md

 This needs only be performed by UC3.
 For others, the image will be served by Dockerhub.

-- docker build --tag=cdluc3/ucdn .
+- docker build --tag=cdluc3/cloudhost .

 Deploying image
 ---------------

 This will initialize the container and start the service.
-This needs only be performed once per UCDN instance.
+This needs only be performed once per Cloudhost instance.
 See admin section for subsequent start/stop functions.

 Define host ports and mount points to map with Docker ports and mounts.
 If you would like the log files and data to be owned by a non-root user, then specify